amitk-abk/Learnings/Scala_Basics_and_Beyond.md

 Scala, short for Scalable Language, is a hybrid functional programming language.
 It was created by Martin Odersky.
-Scala is a pure object-oriented language in the sense that every value is an object.
+Scala is a pure object-oriented language in the sense that every value is an object and every operation is a method call.
+It runs on the standard Java platform and interoperates seamlessly with all Java libraries.
+Scala is a kind of mix of object oriented and functional programming ideas in what is called as statically typed language.
+Scala is designed to be interoperable with Java & JVM -  Scala code can call Java methods, access Java fields, inherit from Java classes, and implement Java interfaces.
+And scala code makes heavy use of Java libraries and also heavily re-uses Java types e.g. Int, Scala arrays are mapped to java arrays.

 ## Why Scala